We’ve all had brainstorms that didn’t work out.

 The product resembled an odd pair of eyeglasses.
 The makers promoted it as a wearable computer that could take photos, shoot video and act as a GPS, among other things.

 Amid product bugs, bad reviews and worries that Glass wearers could surreptitiously record people in public places, Google shuttered the original program in 2015, the New York Times writes.

-And yet, Google Glass never completely went away, and MIT Technology Review recently reported the release of a new version, the Glass Enterprise Edition 2, priced at $999, for sale to businesses only.
-Glass “has quietly gained a foothold in various industries, including logistics and manufacturing, providing hands-free access to information as people work,” the report says.
+And yet, Google Glass never completely went away.
+In 2019, MIT Technology Review reported the release of a new version, the Glass Enterprise Edition 2, which was for sale to businesses only.
+Glass “has quietly gained a foothold in various industries, including logistics and manufacturing, providing hands-free access to information as people work,” the report said.

 4. Crystal Pepsi

 In the 1970s, earth tones dominated design trends.
 The 1980s brought neon brights.

 And then came the 1990s, when the trend was for no color at all — clear products were all the rage.